zendframework/zend-servicemanager/doc/book/plugin-managers.md

 ## Configuring a plugin manager

-Then, you can create a plugin manager.
-A plugin manager requires that you pass a parent service manager (typically, the application's service manager) as well as a configuration.
-This configuration follows the exact same pattern as for a normal service manager, so please refer to the "configuring the service manager" section.
+A plugin manager requires that you pass a parent service manager (typically, the application's service manager) as well as service configuration.
+Service configuration follows the exact same pattern as for a normal service manager;
+refer to the [configuring the service manager](configuring-the-service-manager.md) section for details.

-Because a plugin manager is often a service itself, we recommend you to register the plugin manager as part of the general service manager, as shown below:
+Because a plugin manager is often a service itself, we recommend you to register the plugin manager as part of the general service manager, as shown
+below:

 ```php
 $serviceManager = new ServiceManager([